Marzipan Easter Eggs

 Ingredients and substitutes

 - Marzipan – You can use homemade or store-bought marzipan for these eggs.
 And yet, why buy store-bought marzipan when you can easily make it at home in five minutes?
 Yes, you heard me – homemade marzipan takes 5 minutes.
 You can also make almond marzipan or chocolate marzipan using an almond meal.
-And if you choose to make a homemade almond meal add another 5 minutes.
+And if you choose to make a homemade almond meal, add another 5 minutes.

 - Chocolate-coated nuts – I like to use these as a little treat in the eggs.
 And yet, you can omit this completely or choose something else you like.
 Just make sure it’s not too bulky.
-Whatever you use needs to fit into the egg shape, or the finished egg won’t lay flat.
+Whatever you use needs to fit into the egg shape, or the finished egg won’t lie flat.

-Marzipan easter eggs
+Step-by-step: Marzipan easter eggs

 Classic Marzipan Eggs